You Said, We Did

 In December 2021, we introduced a new policy and process which allows students and staff to use the MyNottingham app for access to the library if you forget your card.

-We still recommend bringing your University Card with you to the library to borrow books and use the printers.
+You will still need your University Card to borrow books and use the printers.

 Following student feedback and a review of library usage, we re-introduced 24-hour opening in three libraries for the 2022/23 academic year.